CaoYukunUSTC/CaoYukunUSTC.github.io/_pages/about.md

 # 📖 Educations
 <span class='anchor' id='-educations'></span>

-- 2022.09-, PhD candidate in Computer Science.
+- **2022.09-, PhD candidate in Computer Science.**

     *School of Computer Science and Technology, University of Science and Technology of China (CS, USTC), Hefei, Anhui.*

-- 2020.09 - 2022.6, Master Student.
+- **2020.09 - 2022.6, Master in Computer Science.**

->  School of Computer Science and Technology, University of Science and Technology of China (CS, USTC), Hefei, Anhui.
+    *School of Computer Science and Technology, University of Science and Technology of China (CS, USTC), Hefei, Anhui.*